-Our Board of Directors met fifteen times in 2011.
-No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the Board of Directors and (2) the total number of meetings held by all committees of the Board on which he or she served in 2011.
-All of the incumbent directors attended our February 23, 2011 Annual Meeting of Stockholders.
+Our Board of Directors met seven times in 2012.
+No incumbent director attended fewer than 75% of the aggregate of (1) the total number of meetings of the Board of Directors and (2) the total number of meetings held by all committees of the Board on which he or she served in 2012 except Mr. Elmore, whose attendance was limited for a period of time in 2012 while recovering from an illness.
+All of the incumbent directors attended our March 21, 2012 Annual Meeting of Stockholders, except Mr. Elmore and Mr. Newman.
 All directors are expected to attend each meeting of our Board of Directors and the committees on which they serve and are also expected to attend our annual meetings of stockholders.